Search

 Comments Off on The Invention of Karate

-On a Third Itosu Photo
+On a Third Alleged Itosu Photo

-Recently, I wrote about a first and a second photo showing a man considered to be Itosu Ankō (1831–1915), the father of modern Karate.
-Some weeks ago my colleague Thomas Feldmann of Hoploblog dug out another photo which we believe … Continue reading
+Recently, I wrote about a first and a second photo allegedly showing a man considered to be Itosu Ankō (1831–1915), the father of modern Karate.
+Some weeks ago my colleague Thomas Feldmann of Hoploblog dug out another photo which we … Continue reading

-Posted in Misc, Prewar Okinawa Karate
+Posted in Itosu photo controversy, Prewar Okinawa Karate

 Tagged Itosu Anko, photo

-On the Second Itosu Photo
+On the Second Alleged Itosu Photo

-Yesterday, I wrote On the First Itosu Photo.
-Since the publication of that photo, a decade of further research passed and – not least due to corresponding activities by various stakeholders of Okinawan history and research on the internet – further … Continue reading
+Yesterday, I wrote On the First Alleged Itosu Photo.
+Since the publication of that photo, a decade of further research passed and – not least due to corresponding activities by various stakeholders of Okinawan history and research on the internet – … Continue reading

 Tagged Digital Museum of the Naha City Museum of History, Itosu Anko, Larry Kientz, Patrick McCarthy, Sonoyama Minpei, 沖縄県師範学校, 琉文21